 Stack of corn fritters recipe photo

-Every time I head to a new café for brunch, I always check out the corn fritters.
-They are created in so many different ways – from waffle fritters, really stodgy fritters, light and airy fritters.
-Some work, some don’t.
+Every time I head to a new café for brunch, I always order them if they’re on the menu.
+I’ve discovered they are created in so many different ways – from waffle-thin and crispy fritters, really stodgy fritters, light and airy fritters.
+In truth, some work, some don’t.

 Serves